-How to Prepare Canned Cranberry Sauce From a Can
+How to Serve Canned Cranberry Sauce

 The most traditional way of serving canned cranberry sauce is sliced into rounds.
 Begin by slicing the canned cranberry sauce into ¼-inch thick rounds.
-For an added personal touch, use cookie cutters to cut out cute fall shapes, such as leaves.
-Arrange on a serving platter, then try one of these suggested toppings.
+For an added personal touch, use cookie cutters to cut out cute fall shapes.
+Arrange the slices on a serving platter, then try one of these suggested toppings.